sovity/edc-ce/docs/getting-started/documentation/httpdata-pull-parameterized.md

 ### Overview

-In certain scenarios, it is beneficial to be able to provide multiple datasets and data-source APIs through a single asset.
+In certain scenarios, it is beneficial to expose multiple datasets via a single asset, reducing contract negotiations and catalog size, thus improving Connector scalability.
-This approach enhances the scalability of the Connector by minimizing the number of contract negotiations and reducing the catalog size.

 ### Providing Data

-In this example, multiple datasets of the same API are identified using a unique path parameter but having the same base-url:
+A datasource API can be structured with a base URL and path parameters to differentiate datasets:
 - `https://example.com/dataset/1`
 - `https://example.com/dataset/2`
 - `https://example.com/dataset/3`
 - `https://example.com/dataset/4`

-This implies that the `baseUrl` of all datasets is `https://example.com/dataset/`.
+In this case, the base URL remains: `https://example.com/dataset/`.

 #### Defining the Asset in the EDC

-To enable this example by using a single asset, use the following way to create an asset in the EDC:
+To register a **single asset** in the EDC that references multiple datasets, use the following API request:

 `POST {{MANAGEMENT-API}}/v3/assets`